event4u-app/data-helpers/starlight/src/content/docs/getting-started/introduction.md

 - PHPStan Level 9 compliant
 - 2900+ tests with comprehensive coverage
-- Works reliably with arrays, objects, Collections, Models, JSON, and XML
+- Works reliably with arrays, objects, Collections, Models, JSON and XML

 ### Framework-Agnostic with Smart Detection

-Use it anywhere - Laravel, Symfony, Doctrine, or plain PHP.
+Use it anywhere - Laravel, Symfony, Doctrine or plain PHP.
 Framework support is automatically detected at runtime:

 - Laravel 9+ - Collections, Eloquent Models
 - Symfony 6+ - Collections, Entities